hvlds/kurve/README.md

    - [ ] End the game when pressing Escape in the Menu
    - [ ] Read the configuration of the players from a file (txt, json, yaml, etc)
+   - [ ] Add a new general Menu (to choose between different options: config, exit the game, etc)
+   - [ ] Migrate from the self built classes Point and Vector to GLM

 ## Built With